HOW DO PARENTS DEAL WITH THE UNREPENTANT SIN OF TEENAGERS AND YOUNG ADULTS?

 Facebook post, September 23, 2019

-Dealing with the sin of young children that are still living at home is relatively ‘easy.’
-God simply commanded us not to “provoke our children to rebellion [by abusing them either verbally or physically,] but to bring them up in the [Scriptural] training and discipline of the Lord,” so that children can “obey and respect their parents in the Lord…” (Eph.
+Dealing with the sin of young children that must still live at home is relatively ‘easy.’
+God simply commanded us not to “provoke our children to rebellion [by abusing them either verbally or physically,] but to bring them up in the [Scriptural] training and discipline [not maltreatment,] of the Lord,” so that children can “obey [and respect] their parents in the Lord…” (Eph.
 5:3, 2, 1.)
 Abuse aside, if we neglect Godly disciple, we actually hate our children, (Prov.
 13:24.)
+This is obedience to the example of Jesus, Who, in His total humanity, also “had to learn obedience through [God’s discipline,]” (Heb.
+5:8.)

-Now the serious question arises: What must parents do when teenagers and young adults want to bring home their drug addict friends, fornicating lovers, and same-sex partners, and expect their parents’ approval to ‘confirm’ their love for them?
+The serious question arises: What must parents do when teenagers and young adults want to bring home their drug addict friends, fornicating lovers, and same-sex partners - and expect their parents’ approval to ‘confirm’ their ‘love’ for them?

-The most common scare tactic that teenagers and young adults use to get away with unrepentant sin is to attack their parents’ restraint by loading guilt upon them, because the parents of their friends do not expect their children to live by Scriptural standards.
-Hence, Godly parents feel they did not raise them successfully according to God’s standards; and they are loveless, legalistic, and harsh to expect them to repent from sin.
-This opens up the way for the sickening fear that they might forever lose their children should they place God before the sinful desires and behavior of their children.
+The most common scare tactic that teenagers and young adults use to get away with unrepentant sin, is to attack their parents’ restraint by loading guilt upon them.
+No one is perfect, and parents who strive to glorify God, also fall into this criterion.
+Moreover, if the parents of their friends do not expect their children to live by Scriptural principles although they are Christian, that places the wind of defiance at the backs of young rebels.
+Hence, Godly parents might feel they did not raise their children successfully according to God’s standards.
+They might even illogically begin to believe that they are hypocritical, loveless, legalistic, and harsh to expect their children to abstain from, and repent from sin.
+This opens up the way for the sickening fear that they might forever lose their children should they place God before the sinful behavior of their children.
+Such a notion is enough to make any fiery disciple of Jesus become compliant concerning God’s truth.

-The first “defence” of Godly parents is to prayerfully do everything in their power, (except to force the young adult, ) to bring him or her to accept Jesus personally and to repent from moral sin, (Jn.
+The first “defence” of Godly parents is to prayerfully do everything in their power, (except to force the young adult, ) to bring him or her to accept Jesus personally and then to repent from immorality, (Jn.
 1:12-13.)
-If the youngster is a believer already, it is necessary to stand on the Moral-Law precepts that govern our lives in Christ and our human relationships, (Jn.
+If the youngster was raised according to God’s Moral Law or is a believer already, it is necessary to stand on the Scriptural precepts that govern our lives in Christ, as well as our human relationships, (Jn.
 13:34.)
+Both parents and children should be able to speak their hearts and minds — as long as they do it with sincerity and respect.
+Parents must, as far as possible, always be open, reasonable, and accessible for their children to discuss anything with them — and visa versa.
 Paul wrote in Gal.
 6:1, “If someone is overtaken in any trespass, you who are spiritual restore such a one in a spirit of gentleness, considering yourself lest you are also tempted [to anger, wrath, and other sin,]” (Mt.
 18:15-20.)

 That is easier said than done, however, because God does not violate the free will He had entrusted to all of us.
-What both parents and children must realize is that while young adults are living at home, they must abide by Godly, not sinful, house rules.
-They cannot be allowed to dictate to their parents, turn the home upside down, and violate the Moral Law of God unrepentantly.
+What both parents and children must realize is that while young adults are living at home, they must abide by Godly, (not sinful or merely controlling,) house rules.
+They cannot be allowed to dictate to their parents, turn the home upside down, and disrespectfully violate the Moral Law of God unrepentantly.
+Sadly, even truly Godly parental resistance of teenage and young adult revolt can be a recipe for domestic war.

-Usually, withstanding unrepentant sin can result in growing rebellion and the young adult might even move out of the home as soon as possible.
+Usually, withstanding unrepentant sin results in growing upheaval and the young adult might even move out of the home as soon as possible.
 What happens then?
 Should the parents accept the immoral relationship, drug addiction, etcetera, to escape heartache and rejection?

-The parents must henceforward treat the adult child with the same sense of personal responsibility with which they treat other adults.
+Henceforward, the parents must treat the adult child with the same sense of personal responsibility they treat other adults.
 This does not mean that their adult children have the right to treat them with disrespect and reject their Godly counsel.
-But even if this happens, the parents must still keep on following Jesus as in other instances where they must suffer for the Truth of His Word, (Mt.
+But even if that happens, the parents must still keep on following Jesus, just like in other instances where they must suffer for the Truth of His Word, (Mt.
 24:13.)

 Parents must continue to govern their own lives and homes in the truth of Jesus’ Word by making it clear that the adult child will always be welcome at home.
 Yet, the house rules will still apply when the adult child chooses to visit the parents.
 As mere guests in their parents’ homes, adult children must always respect God and their Godly parents.

-Should the adult child chose to bring a “partner” to visit; either from the opposite or same sex, or a drug addict friend, fornication and addictions must be left outside the property.
-The fornicating partner or drug addict friend too, must clearly understand the Godly house rules of the parents and always behave accordingly during visits.
+Should the adult child chose to bring a “partner” to visit; either from the opposite or same sex, or an alcoholic or drug addict friend, fornication and addictions must be left outside the property.
+The fornicating partner or drug addict friend too, must clearly understand the Godly house rules of the parents, and always behave accordingly during visits.

 The behavior of the parents, in return, must be courteous while they always wait on the Holy Spirit to open up an opportunity to minister His truth in love to their adult children and their friends - silly nagging and angry biting excluded, of course.
 Spiteful violation of the parents’ Godly house rules must be addressed in a straight-forward but calm way.

-Naturally, this will not solve the problem unless adult children wholeheartedly turn to Jesus, but while God never called us to forcibly change people in any way, parents will have to obey the true context of Scripture to prayerfully deal with possible conflicts that may arise from such difficult relationships.
-Again, their conduct must constantly reflect their faith in, and obedience to God, as in all their other relationships, (Mt.
+Naturally, this will not solve the problem unless adult children wholeheartedly turn to Jesus.
+But while God never called us to forcibly change people in any way, parents will have to obey the true context of Scripture to prayerfully deal with possible conflicts that may arise from such difficult relationships.
+Again, their conduct must constantly reflect their faith in, and obedience to God, as in all their other relationships, without clinging to useless church legalism, (Mt.
 18:15-20.)
-Actions can sometimes preach louder than words.